 Polytheism and Egyptian religion

-As in the rest of Africa, the people of ancient Egypt were polytheistic throughout the Old Kingdom, the Middle Kingdom, and the New Kingdom.
-That means that they believed in many gods.
-Some of these gods were Ra, Anubis, Seth, Osiris, Isis, and Horus.
+Some of these gods were Ra, Anubis, Set, Osiris, Isis, and Horus.
 Egyptians worshipped these gods with animal sacrifices and with incense and many processions where people carried the image of the god from one place to another.
 Ancient Egyptian religious rituals took many different forms.

 Anubis weighed your soul when you died